-World premiere in Milan for Furniture expo, The Japanese company Aisin, Toyota Group, with designers Setsu & Shinobu Ito, submitted the application in humans lived environments of interactive technology in the automotive world.
+World premiere in Milan for Furniture expo, the Japanese company Aisin, of the Toyota group, with the designers Setsu & Shinobu Ito, presented the application in human-lived environments of an interactive technology of the automotive world.

 The first exhibition, a series of three, is dedicated to a project of interactive furniture on the topic of sleep (nemuri).

 Imagine New Days, is the goal that Aisin, of the Toyota group, has set itself to expand research on interactive technology, based on sensors that respond to body movement.
 The Japanese company specializes in precision mechanics and information technology and its products are in vehicles of car manufacturers around the world.
 But with this project he intends to transfer his technologies from the world of cars to all environments inhabited by man, imagining their application in interactive furnishings.
 The first stage of the experimentation shared immediately with the famous Japanese designer couple Setsu & Shinobu Ito, is entitled AISIN_ ne.mu.ri and has investigated the world of sleep.

 The Japanese word "nemuri" (sleep) is all the respect for the sacredness of sleep and rest, meaning those moments that can give nourishment to the mind, body and spirit.

 This is taken into account by the project presented at the Triennale through the vision of Setsu & Shinobu Ito: “Technology is a means to generate beauty and environmental sensations, in a simple and intuitive way, satisfying the senses and satisfying needs.

 On this occasion, which involves a close relationship between the body and technology, we figured its application as a tool for amplifying the state of relaxation, through an interactive path, dropped in a natural setting. "